 - Go skinny dipping.

-- Read your favorite book — out loud.
+- Read your favourite book — out loud.

 - Sing karaoke loud and proud.